ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 In short:

+- Client send: json(hello)
+- Server response: json(gpg_key_id)
+- Client process: do preliminary checks against his db
+- Client process: can stop here if don't trust the site or if is all ok maybe wants to accepts the id
-- Client send: json(rand_string)
+- Client send: ask for signed challenge
-- Server response: signed_block(json(rand_string,true_domain))
+- Server response: signed_block(json(true_domain))
-- Client: If signature is ok and the rand_strings are the same the true_domain is the right one...it match?
+- Client: If signature is ok the true_domain should be the right one...it match?

 ## Future: